BeamMW/beam-docs/source/rtd_pages/user_cli_wallet_guide.rst

 Creating Offline address
 -------------------------
-In order to create new SBBS address, run the following command:
+In order to create Offline address, run the following command:

 ::